Boarding Schools Build the Resilience that Your Child Needs

 “CRMS changed my life.
 It became my home, my family, and my foundation for adulthood.
 It opened my horizons to new experiences, it built my confidence both physically and academically by pushing my boundaries, and it taught me about living as a responsible human being within a community and beyond its perimeter.”

-– Mags Miller ’90, Documentary Filmaker
+– Mags Miller ’90, Documentary Filmmaker

 Because students are engaged with their community by design; they’re predisposed to paying attention to the way these communities succeed.
 They experience, first hand, how decisions can impact those around them and are encouraged to participate in finding solutions.

-Risks, Rewards and Finding the Right Balance
+Risks, Rewards, and Finding the Right Balance

 Studies are emerging almost daily detailing how critical it is for children to practice risk-taking and pushing themselves.
 The best way to build resilience isn’t always a comfortable one.
 Boarding school presents opportunities for students to test their boundaries in a supportive environment.